Table of Contents

 had must have ‘just gone away’, or they fought it off, and are

 All the while, it is extremely easy to transfer the HIV virus to others, making this asymptomatic period extraordinarily dangerous to those who don’t know what they have, and others they infect.
 Because these people probably have no idea there is anything wrong, they aren’t going to realize extra precautions need to be made.

 Importance of Early Testing

-HIV has now progressed to stage three, commonly referred to as AIDS (Acquired immunodeficiency syndrome).
+HIV has now progressed to stage three, commonly referred to as AIDS (Acquired Immunodeficiency Syndrome).
 This is the final stage of the disease, and the worst.
-Not only can these people suffer from a great number of infections healthy people are normally able to easily fight off (called ‘opportunistic infections’, they might show the symptoms below:
+Not only can these people suffer from a great number of infections that healthy people are normally able to easily fight off (called opportunistic infections), they also might show some of the symptoms below:

 - Nausea & vomiting

 - Rapid weight loss